 These are the mean maximum and minimum temperatures you should expect, along with the extreme maximums and minums experienced over the past 17 years.

 To help you out, we have prepared month-by-month guides to get you through the subtle weather differences and pick the season that may work best for you.
-We’ve also included handy guides as to what’s on that month and the top activities we recommend based on the weather.
+We’ve also included handy guides on what’s on that month and the top activities we recommend based on the weather.

 - January in Abu Dhabi